How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 However, looking across the data, I can still make three important observations…

-The first is that the most lucrative niches from an RPM perspective appear to be online business and personal finance.
+The first is that the most lucrative niches from an RPM perspective appear to be personal finance and online business.
 This does not surprise me, since both of these niches are focused on helping other people get richer.
 Generally speaking, you can earn a lot of money teaching other people to make money.
 (And if you make other people richer, they have more money to spend on your products and services, so it becomes a virtuous circle!)

 What did concern me (though didn’t surprise me!) was how many bloggers in these 2 niches are not making ANY money.
 It seems a little mad to be ‘teaching’ online business when you are not earning money from your online business yourself!